ojourmel/cryptography-viu-notes/README.md

 # viu-math-cryptography
-A collection of the notes from MATH 331 2015
+A collection of notes from VIU Math 331 Spring 2015, Cryptography